Fuzzy Bunny Cocktails

 - 1/2 Bottle V8 Peach Mango Juice

 - 6 mini carrots peeled to garnish

 - 1 Liter Sprite

-I decided to toss in these quick homemade stir sticks.
-Which are just a coffee stir sticks and a fluffed cotton ball.
-All you do is glue the cotton ball in the end of the stick.
-So easy and simple, but it adds a festive detail in a pinch with things you may already have around your home.
+I decided to toss in these quick homemade bunny tail stir sticks, which are so simple to make.
+They are essentially just a coffee stir sticks or you can use a popsicle stick and a fluffed up cotton ball.
+All you do is glue the cotton ball into the end of the stick, and viola bunny tail.
+So easy and simple, but it really adds a festive detail in a pinch with things you may already have around your home.
 Be sure to check out our full Easter menu and tablescape at A Traditional Easter Egg Roll.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS